A Carleman-based numerical method for quasilinear elliptic equations with over-determined boundary data and applications: Introduction

 Next, we use our method to solve some first-order Hamilton-Jacobi equations.
 More precisely, to find viscosity solutions to the first-order equation

 we use the vanishing viscosity procedure and consider, for $0 < \epsilon_0 \ll1$,

 with given Cauchy boundary data.
 Our new method is robust in the sense that it works for general nonlinearity $F(\x, u, \nabla u)$ that might not be convex in $\nabla u.$ We refer the readers to \cite{CrandallLions83, CrandallEvansLions84, Tran19} and the references therein for the theory of viscosity solutions.
 A weakness of our new approach in computing the viscosity solutions to Hamilton-Jacobi equations is that we need to require both Dirichlet and Neumann data of the unknown $u$.
-See \cite[Remark 1.1]{KlibanovNguyenTran:preprint2021} for some circumstances that this requirement is fulfilled.
+See \cite[Remark 1.1]{KlibanovNguyenTran:JCP2022} for some circumstances that this requirement is fulfilled.
 There have been many important methods to solve Hamilton-Jacobi equations in the literature.
 For finite difference monotone and consistent schemes of first-order equations and applications, see \cite{BS-num, CL-rate, OsFe, Sethian, Sou1} for details and recent developments.
 If $F=F(\x,u,\nabla u)$ is convex in $\nabla u$ and satisfies appropriate conditions, it is possible to construct some semi-Lagrangian approximations by the discretization of the Dynamical Programming Principle associated to the problem, see \cite{FaFe1, FaFe2} and the references therein.

 The paper is organized as follows.
-In Section \ref{sec 2222}, we recall a Carleman estimate and an example in which Problem \ref{p1} appears.
+In Section \ref{sec 2222}, we recall a Carleman estimate and two examples about inverse problems in which Problem \ref{p1} appears.
 In Section \ref{sec 2}, we introduce the new iterative method based on linearization and Carleman estimates.
 In Section \ref{sec conv}, we prove the convergence of our method.
 Some numerical results for quasilinear elliptic equations and first-order Hamilton-Jacobi equations are presented in Section \ref{sec num}.
 Concluding remarks are given in Section \ref{sec 5}.